 - Audible click when walking

 It’s important to note that there are hip dysplasia dogs with severe arthritis that run, jump, and play as if nothing is wrong and some dogs with barely any arthritic x-ray evidence that are severely lame.

 By using specially positioned hip x-rays (PennHip and OFA) and physical examination your Vet can determine the presence of hip deformity and abnormal hip joint laxity.

 While some tests are more accurate then others, they require sedation.
-For this reason many Vets do not favour the more accurate tests, and may even suggest that it would be best to have them done during other procedures that will already require your dog to be sedated.
+For this reason, many Vets do not favor the more accurate tests, and may even suggest that it would be best to have them done during other procedures that will already require your dog to be sedated.

 The PennHIP method is the most accurate x-ray method for detecting hip dysplasia and laxity in young puppies (from 16 weeks of age).
 It can accurately predict whether your puppy will develop hip Arthritis later in life, and what surgical options (if any) would be best suited for preventing future hip conditions.

 The x-rays use a distraction index (DI) to measure the amount of hip laxity that is present when your puppy’s legs are placed in certain positions, and gauges how much of the ball is covered by the socket.
 This article gives further information on the PenHipp.

 The PennHip method generally defines a DI of ≥0.30 as “arthritis susceptible,” and a DI of ≤0.30 as “arthritis non-susceptible.”